VictorHueni/PREM-on-FHIR/README.md

 ## ToDo's
 - [ ] add general arch diagram + c4 diagram if possible
-- [ ] make sure all script using env var use the same env files
+- [x] make sure all script using env var use the same env files
-- [ ] Validate the docker run cmd and well as shell script params for synthea steps
+- [x] Validate the docker run cmd and well as shell script params for synthea steps
-- [ ] Make sure of the usage of virutal env for seed steps
+- [x] Make sure of the usage of virutal env for seed steps
 - [ ] Build a make file for Use make seed-all (wraps all the steps above).
 - [ ] Add Aibytes config
-- [ ] Add Docker compose image for dbt
+- [x] Add Docker compose image for dbt
-- [ ] validate the usage of the .hf_cache model (the docker should be standalone)
+- [x] validate the usage of the .hf_cache model (the docker should be standalone)
-- [ ] validate usage of docker or docker compose for nlp pipeline
+- [x] validate usage of docker or docker compose for nlp pipeline
-- [ ] create make files
+- [x] create make files
-- [ ] refactor all command in the readme prefering using cd .. before executing the command to avoid long path
+- [x] refactor all command in the readme prefering using cd .. before executing the command to avoid long path
+- [ ] make a post script init to execute the airbyte view creation when oltp-db and hapi fhir are all start up and table are available
+- [ ] Make the synthea script leverages the parameters.json createad after generation

 ## Quickstart